Moorgate station: 1950 – present

 The refurbished entrance on Moorfields opened on 5 July 2021.
-This provides step-free access to Circle, Elizabeth, Metropolitan and Hammersmith and City line platforms.
+Upon opening, this provided step-free access to the Circle, Hammersmith & City and Metropolitan line platforms, and later to the Northern line and Elizabeth line when the new line opened on 24 May 2022.

 Accidents and incidents

 On 13 September 1905, a train derailed at the station.
 There were two injuries.

 On 28 February 1975, 43 people were killed and 74 seriously injured in the Moorgate tube crash, when a southbound Northern City Line train crashed into the end of the dead-end tunnel beyond the platform.
 The accident caused the most fatalities on the Underground during peacetime and has been considered the worst ever on the system.
 The cause was the unexplained failure of the driver to stop or even slow down at the platform, causing the train to run at speed into the dead-end tunnel, colliding with the buffers and then with the wall.
 Services were immediately suspended, resuming on 1 March from Drayton Park to Old Street only.
 The wreckage was not fully cleared until 6 March and the station fully re-opened four days later.